suned/pfun/docs/source/programming_guide.md

 ```
 Don't worry about the api of `files` for now, simply notice that when `e` has the type `Effect[Any, OSError, str]`, it means that when you execute `e` it can produce a `str` or fail with `OSError`.
 Having the the error type explicitly modelled in the type signature of `e` allows type safe error handling as we'll see later.

+#### The Environment Type
-Finally, let's look at `R`: the _environment type_. `R` is the argument that your effect function requires to produce its result.
+Finally, let's look at `R` in `Effect[R, E, A]`: the _environment type_. `R` is the argument that your effect function requires to produce its result.
 It allows you to parameterize the side-effect that your `Effect` implements which improves re-useability and testability.
 For example, imagine that you want to use `Effect` to model the side-effect of reading from a database.
 The function that reads from the database requires a connection string as an argument to connect.
 If `Effect` did not take a parameter you would have to pass around the connection string as a parameter through function calls, all the way down to where the connection string was needed.

 The environment type allows you to pass in the connection string at the edge of your program, rather than threading it through a potentially deep stack of function calls: